Ensembl/gti-genesearch/search/search.md

 # ElasticSearch implementation

-The only extant implementation of `Search` is `org.ensembl.genesearch.impl.ESGeneSearch` which uses Elasticsearch (ES) via a Java API.
+The main implementation of `Search` is `org.ensembl.genesearch.impl.ESGeneSearch` which uses Elasticsearch (ES) via a Java API.

 The main steps used in executing a query include:
 1. Create an ES `QueryBuilder` instance from the supplied `Query` object